-ARITHMETIC=YES/NO: (Starting with GDAL 1.10) To enable arithmetic coding.
+ARITHMETIC=[YES/NO]: To enable arithmetic coding.
 Not enabled in all libjpeg builds, because of possible legal restrictions.

-BLOCK=1…16: (Starting with GDAL 1.10 and libjpeg 8c) DCT block size.
+8. (libjpeg >= 8c) DCT block size.
 All values from 1 to 16 are possible.
 Default is 8 (baseline format).
 A value other than 8 will produce files incompatible with versions prior to libjpeg 8c.

-COLOR_TRANSFORM=RGB or RGB1: (Starting with GDAL 1.10 and libjpeg 9).
+COLOR_TRANSFORM=[RGB/RGB1]: (libjpeg >= 9).
 Set to RGB1 for lossless RGB.
 Note: this will produce files incompatible with versions prior to libjpeg 9.

-SOURCE_ICC_PROFILE=value: (Starting with GDAL 1.11).
-ICC profile encoded in Base64.
+SOURCE_ICC_PROFILE=value: ICC profile encoded in Base64.

-COMMENT=string: (Starting with GDAL 2.0).
-String to embed in a comment JPEG marker.
+COMMENT=value: String to embed in a comment JPEG marker.
 When reading, such strings are exposed in the COMMENT metadata item.